Outside the courthouse, Minneapolis weighs the meaning of the Chauvin trial

 “No, reform the police!” he shot back, repeatedly.

 After a year of protests, there is no verdict yet on how the city wants to be policed.
 At the corner of 38th and Chicago, they were preaching a vision for a world without police.
-This is the intersection where Chauvin held his knee on Floyd’s neck for 9 minutes and 29 seconds in front of the Cup Foods convenience store.
-It has become a Floyd memorial, but also an “autonomous zone”; police are not welcome, despite a recent spate of shootings.
+This is the intersection where Chauvin held his knee on Floyd’s neck for more than nine minutes in front of the Cup Foods convenience store.
+It has become a Floyd memorial but also an “autonomous zone”; police are not welcome, despite a recent spate of shootings.

 Wood smoke from a fire pit wafted across what used to be a Speedway gas station.
 (On the store’s facade, “Speed” has been painted over; it now reads, “People’s Way.”)
 On Sunday, the eve of the trial, members of a five-person panel spoke about their “comrades” in the revolution.
-The conversation is peppered with therapeutic language (“rationalized suffering,” “de-stressing,” “vulnerability”).
+The conversation was peppered with therapeutic language (“rationalized suffering,” “de-stressing,” “vulnerability”).
 There was a table with bottled water, pastries and pamphlets (“Guide to Twin Cities Fascists,” “NYC Anarchist Black Cross U.S. Political Prisoner and Prisoner of War Listing”) for the taking.

 A young woman, who goes by Paw Paw, said she understands why a future without police might scare some people, but she encourages them to use their imagination.
 The state would provide health care, food and housing.
 “If everybody had what they needed, no one would be robbing anybody,” she said.
 There would be a period of “healing” from the current brutalized system.
 Violence would still occur during the transition, she allowed, “but I promise that we will take care of each other.”